 In 2000 the barn was refurbished and made into a full-time rental until 2009.
 We enjoyed having the same renters for that entire time.
 When they left, we were unable to find a suitable renter and so the house sat vacant for a year.
 During the winter of 2010, we decided to take the plunge and totally refurbish the house into a farm cottage.

 The wooden stairway leads upstairs to an inviting sitting area lined with farm relics and paintings.
-The two beautiful bedrooms are comfortably furnished with antiques and farm decorations.
+The beautiful bedroom is comfortably furnished with antiques and farm decorations.

 Enjoy all the comforts of home while taking in the peacefulness and beauty of a natural farm cottage.